freedmand/distinguish/README.md

 Though this example is contrived, this is a common situation in managing large web projects.
 Namespaces specified in a namespec file provide a lightweight means to distinguish between duplicate names in different modules.

 You may be asking why directories don't by default have different namespaces.
 This is because style sheets and other resources are often managed in different directories but intended to operate in the same namespace as the HTML files that depend on them.
-By forcing you to namespace with intention, the results will be more controlled.
+By forcing you to namespace with intention, the results are better defined.

 ### Anatomy of a namespace